Future of the Industrial Workspace

 Factory of the future visualization.
 Illustration credit: Abby Fuller, Patrick Dawson

-In addition to the factory space and the supply chain, we zoomed into different "possible futures" for the future Industrial workspaces.
-Below you can see a detailed snapshot of each of these scenarios.
-The illustrations for this exercise, were created by me.
+In addition to the factory space and the supply chain, we zoomed into different "possible futures" for the industrial workspaces.
+Below I have illustrated a detailed snapshot of each of these scenarios.

 Real-time operations monitoring